 There are two things on the internet I just can’t stand.
 Pop-ups are one of them (don’t worry, the other one will come later).
 Browsing websites isn’t a video game – you shouldn’t have things popping up on your screen.
 Your readers shouldn’t be bugged with an e-mail subscription box, or a Facebook like box.
 My goodness, most of them won’t have even read their first sentence on your website – why would they ‘like’ something they’ve never even read?

 The boxes that ask you if you’re sure you want to leave are equally as annoying.
 They make the webmasters look desperate – and that’s not an attitude you want to portray!

 That’s not to say all pop-ups are bad, however.
 I actually think you should be using pop-ups so long as they are used effectively and don’t hurt user experience.

 See: Should You Use E-Mail Popups?
-(Coming tomorrow, will update this post when it’s live.)

 There is nothing, I mean absolutely nothing more annoying, than going on a website, in dead silence, and being greeted with a loud…

 “Congratulations!
 You’ve won!”
 That not only scares the heck out of you, but may even wake up others in the household.
 What a way to anger your visitors, right?

 Sound familiar?
 How about auto playing music?
 That’s just as bad as well.
 If I wanted to hear a song, I’d open up Spotify while I’m browsing and play music I want to hear.
 Audio advertisements and auto playing music are a sure way to get your readers to bounce off your website before reading a single word.

 If you’ve made one of these five mistakes before, don’t worry.
 You can still fix it.
 Simply fix what you did wrong, and watch your bounce rate decrease dramatically.
 You’ll thank me later.